jimmielovell/scylla-migrate/README.md

 # scylla-migrate

 A Rust library and CLI tool for managing ScyllaDB migrations.
-This project provides both a programmatic API for managing migrations in your Rust applications and a command-line interface for manual migration management.
+It provides both a programmatic API for managing migrations in your Rust applications and a command-line interface for manual migration management.

 ## Features